-Music producer Code Kunst may be working with the top names in Korean hip hop and appearing on popular shows like Running Man and Hang Out With Yoo, but he started off as a college student who wasn’t sure of what he wanted to do in life.
+Music producer Code Kunst may be working with the top names in Korean hip hop and appearing on popular shows, but he started off as a college student who wasn’t sure of what he wanted to do in life.

 But within a few years of his debut, he was catching the attention of hip hop artists and making lasting connections with collaborators who would add colour to his beats.

-From his humble but daring beginnings in 2013 as a self-taught beat maker to his commercial success as a producer, this article chronicles Code Kunst’s illustrious career that seems only to be just unfolding in 2020.
+From his humble but daring beginnings in 2013 as a self-taught beat maker to his commercial success as a producer, this article chronicles Code Kunst’s illustrious career that seems to be just beginning to unfold.

 Before the Albums

 Born and raised in Korea as Jo Sung Woo (조성우), Code Kunst didn’t have an obvious path to a career in music production.